joakiaam/CTFwriteups/LayeredCiphercake/LayeredCiphercake.md

 Here I repeated step 1 and 2 until I got this code: *PGSxbz{J0j_q3g_i4e_z4at3_fg3t!}*.

 ## Step 3
-The enctyption used used for the last code looks suspicius like the final flag, just that the letters are rotated.
-Applied a rotation algorithm, and got *CTFkom{W0w_d3t_v4r_m4ng3_st3g!}* afther 13 rotaons.
+The encryption used for the last code looks suspiciously like the final flag, just that the letters are rotated.
+Applied a rotation algorithm, and got *CTFkom{W0w_d3t_v4r_m4ng3_st3g!}* after 13 rotations.
 ![CyberChef](./images/CyberChef.jpg)

 # Flag